rahulakrish/portfolio_builder/README.md

 ### Predictions of portfolio

+Next step is to predict portfolio performance:

 ![image](https://github.com/rahulakrish/portfolio_builder/assets/108379254/e60992c3-25f3-482f-95db-8c144bc5134c)

 ### Applying Modern Portfolio Theory

-We now need to calculate the efficient frontier for max_sharpe and min_volatilty based on our predictions
+We now need to calculate the efficient frontier for max_sharpe and min_volatilty based on our predictions.

 #### Max Sharpe